jmks/kconnectex/README.md

 ## CLI

 This library includes an escript.
+It is inspired by [kaf](https://github.com/birdayz/kaf) for Kafka.

 It can be built and display its help:

 ```
 $ mix escript.build